OpenShot/openshot-qt/doc/clips.rst

    Shear Y                 Key-Frame   Curve representing Y shear angle in degrees (-45.0=down, 45.0=up) Start                   Float       The start trimming position of the clip (in seconds) Time                    Key-Frame   Curve representing the frames over time to play (used for speed and direction of video)
-   Volume                  Key-Frame   Curve representing the volume (0 to 1) Wave Color              Key-Frame   Curve representing the color of the audio wave form Waveform                Bool        Should a waveform be used instead of the clip's image
+   Volume                  Key-Frame   Curve representing the volume for fading audio quieter/louder, mute, or adjusting levels (0 to 1)
+   Wave Color              Key-Frame   Curve representing the color of the audio wave form Waveform                Bool        Should a waveform be used instead of the clip's image
    ======================  ==========  ============